 February 10, 2022

 So - you’re officially in motion with your captive insurance company.
-Everything is set - you’ve done the feasibility study, you’ve completed the actuarial study, you’ve submitted everything to the department of insurance, gotten approval, set up the initial funding and paid the premiums.
+Everything is set - you’ve done the feasibility study, you’ve completed the actuarial study, you’ve submitted everything to the Department of Insurance, gotten approval, set up the initial funding, and paid the premiums.

 Now what?